 Looking for ways to get active?
 Invigorating riverside activities abound in historic Clarksville, Jeffersonville, and New Albany, Indiana.
 Here, you can walk or bike along or even over the beautiful Ohio River and feel a cool breeze as you take in the river and Louisville skyline views.
 Trek through time-preserved forests, hillsides, and on ancient fossil beds.
 You’ll find riverfront fun this summer on the Ohio River in Clark and Floyd counties.

 Walk, ride a bicycle, jog, and picnic along the Ohio River Greenway green spaces, trails, and paved pathways lining the river cities of New Albany, Jeffersonville and Clarksville.
 With paths ranging from 1.4 to 2 miles, you’ll get stellar views of the Louisville skyline and the river.
 Don’t have a bicycle of your own?
-Rent adult cruisers, tricycles, tandem bikes, and bicycles with infant seats at nearby Widow’s Walk Ice Creamery and Bicycle Rental.
-(Don’t forget to treat yourself with an ice cream.)
+Rent a bicycle from Louvelo which has three stations to rent from in downtown Jeffersonville.

 Once a busy railroad bridge, you can now walk or bike across the Ohio River on the Big Four Pedestrian and Cycling Bridge.
 Walk across the water from Jeffersonville to Louisville and enjoy two states, two cities, in one day.
 Whether you walk or bike the entire one-mile stretch, the Ohio River view is stunning.
 Afterward, visit adjacent Big Four Station Park before heading to historic downtown Jeffersonville to dine, shop, or listen to live music at RiverStage.
 Located at the foot of Big Four Bridge, Pearl Street Treats frozen yogurt shop will greet you with its yummy-ness.